cul-it/cul-folio-analytics/metadb/canned_reports/MCR114Y/README.md

 ### Notes:
 - The invoice status is hardcoded as `'Paid'`.
-- The date parameter restricts the results to records from the previous day.
+3-18-25: adjusted date parameters to restrict results to records from the previous day only